dickinson-comp378-jm/web/resources/index.md

 Discussion of Sweeney (1997).
 Possible relevant link:
 * [Netflix Cancels Contest After Concerns Are Raised About Privacy](https://www.nytimes.com/2010/03/13/technology/13netflix.html) (NYtimes, March 2010)
+* [Cynthia Dwork: How to Force Our Machines to Play Fair](https://www.youtube.com/watch?v=VLOMcNYasHQ) on YouTube.
+Professor Dwork is one of the inventors of differential privacy.
 * [Differential privacy](https://en.wikipedia.org/wiki/Differential_privacy) on Wikipedia